RayaneKimo/RayaneKimo/README.md

 ### Hi there 👋

 Already gradutaed from the National Polytechnic School of Algiers.
-Now, I am Normalian and my journey is currently focused on advancing the world of generative AI with a special emphasis on series and sequential data.
+Now, I am Normalian joining the **MVA master** and my journey is currently focused on advancing the world of  AI with a special emphasis on series and sequential data.

 🔭 **I’m currently working on...**
 - Exploring the fascinating world of generative AI and its applications in sequential data, such as time series, signals, natural language, and more.